The Ameraucana is a unique chicken among its peers.

 The Ameraucana was accepted to the American Poultry Association in 1984.
 There is also a bantam Ameraucana which the American Bantam Association accepted in 1979.

-The Ameraucana has a pea comb which is red, as are the wattles.
+The Ameraucana has a red pea comb, as are the wattles.
 Wattles are on the small side or can be non-existent.

 Eyes are a reddish bay color.

 Ameraucanas have both beards and muffs.
-It can be difficult to differentiate between the muffs and beard, but it should be clearer to see on close inspection.
+It can be difficult to differentiate between the muffs and beard, but it should be clearer to see close inspection.

 The tail should be carried upright almost at 45 degrees to the body.